ulisesgomez120/toxic-ingredient-filter/auth-implementation-prompt.md

 2. Backend Updates:

-   - Enhanced Google Cloud Function
+   - Supabase Edge Functions, 1 as a proxy for db connection.
+1 for stripe webhooks
    - Webhook handlers
    - Subscription verification endpoints

 3. Database Schema:
-   - User management tables
+   - User management tables (use supabase auth)
    - Subscription tracking tables
    - Required indexes and relations

 ## Technical Considerations

 1. The extension should not run any code for unsubscribed users
-2. Subscription status should be cached and checked weekly
+2. (not sure about this one) Subscription status should be cached and checked weekly
 3. All API communications must be secure
 4. Implement proper error handling for auth/subscription failures